Cost of LivingUpdated May 2026

 Is Missoula Cheap or Expensive for Rent Prices?

-Rent Prices costs in Missoula are shaped by several local factors: a balanced labor pool where you'll find competitive pricing if you compare options, a housing market that mostly tracks national trends, with surprises in specific neighborhoods, and Sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%..
-The net effect puts pricing near the national midpoint.
+Rent Prices in Missoula are shaped by several local factors: a balanced labor pool where you'll find competitive pricing if you compare options, a housing market that mostly tracks national trends, with surprises in specific neighborhoods, and Sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%..
+These factors keep prices below what you'd pay in most US metros.

 Practical Advice for Missoula